MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/understand-explore/what-admins-users-see.md

 **More information for this scenario:**

-- For step-by-step instructions, see [Activating Azure Rights Management](../deploy-use/activate-service.md) and [Configuring custom templates for Azure Rights Management](../deploy-use/configure-custom-templates.md).
+- For step-by-step instructions, see [Activating Azure Rights Management](../deploy-use/activate-service.md) and [Configuring custom templates for the Azure Rights Management service](../deploy-use/configure-custom-templates.md).

 - To help users protect important company files, see [Helping users to protect files by using Azure Rights Management](../deploy-use/help-users.md).